xtendui/xtendui/src/gatsby/markdown/components/slider/interaction.md

 [[notePrimary]]
 | `[data-xt-pag].hidden` is essential to the functioning of the slider, it gets cloned inside the closest `.xt-slider-pagination` but you can hide it using the class `.xt-slider-pagination.hidden`.

+You can use pagination also inside targets as you can see in the demo.

 <demo>
   <demoinline src="demos/components/slider/pagination">
   </demoinline>